tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 `input_annotations_file`=  Relative path to test/ train directory containing JSON annotation file.

-`output_dir`= This is the output path for the generated tfrecords file.
+`output_dir`= This is the output path for the generated TFRecords file.
 User doesn't need to change this path.

-The generated tfrecord files can be found inside [tfrecords](tfrecords/) folder.
-We can now proceed to the next section in order to create a [Label map](#Labe%20lmap)
+The generated TFRecord files can be found inside [tfrecords](tfrecords/) folder.
+You can now proceed to the next section in order to create a [Label map](#Labe%20lmap)

 ## Label map

-After [generating tfrecords](#Conversion%20to%20tfrecords) for test and train data, next step is to create a label map associated with the dataset.This label map defines a mapping from string class names to integer class Ids.
-It should include all the classes included in annotated data.
-As an important note, tensorflow can only read Label maps starting from id 1.
+After [generating TFRecords](#Conversion%20to%20TFRecords) for test and train data, the next step is to create a label map associated with the dataset.
+This label map defines a mapping from string class names to integer class ID's.
+It should include all the classes included in the annotated data.
+As an important note, TensorFlow can only read label maps starting from Id 1.
-A sample label map is shows as follows.
+ A sample label map is shown as follows.
 ```
 item {
     id: 1